persts/BBoxEE/Readme.md

 ## Installation

 ### Dependencies
-BBoxEE is being developed on Ubuntu 18.04 with the following libraries:
+BBoxEE is being developed with Python 3.6.9 on Ubuntu 18.04 with the following libraries:

 * PyQt5 (5.10.1)
 * TKinter (3.6.9)